jsdealy/latin/miscellae/guideToLatinConversation.md

 Fiindo, fiidi, fusiiin,
 fimdere, to pour.

-Geino, gemui, gemi-
-tuin, gemgre, to groan.
+Geino, gemui, gemituin, gemgre, to groan.

 Gero, gessi, gestum,
 gerere, to carry on, to
 produce.

-Gigno, genui, geni-
-tum, gignere, to bring
+Gigno, genui, genitum, gignere, to bring
 Jorth.

 Gradior, grcssus sum,
 gradi; (o walk, to advance.

 Haereo, hsesi, haesum,
-haerere, to stick, to hesi-
+haerere, to stick, to hesitate.
-tate.

-Haurio, hausi, liaus-
-tum, haurire, to draw up.
+Haurio, hausi, liaustum, haurire, to draw up.

-Horreo, horrui, hor-
-rere and horrescere, to
-stand on end.
+Horreo, horrui, horrere and horrescere, to stand on end.

 Ico, ici, ictum, icere,
 to strike, to wound.

-Ignosco, ignovi, igno-
-tum, ignocSre, to pardon.
+Ignosco, ignovi, ignotum, ignocSre, to pardon.

-Impingo, impegi, im-
-pactum, impingere, to
+Impingo, impegi, impactum, impingere, to throw.
-throw.

-Incido, incidi, inci-
-dere (cado), to fall.
+Incido, incidi, incidere (cado), to fall.

-IncTdo, incidi, incT-
-sum, incidere (ccedo), to
+IncTdo, incidi, incTsum, incidere (ccedo), to cut.
-cut.

-Incumbo, incubui, in-
-cubitum, incumbgre, to
-lie on, to exert oneself.
+Incumbo, incubui, incubitum, incumbgre, to lie on, to exert oneself.

-Indiilgeo, indulsi, in-
-dultum, indulgere, to be
+Indiilgeo, indulsi, indultum, indulgere, to be indulgent toward.
-indulgent toward.

-Ingruo, ingrui, in-
-gruSre, to attack, lo fall
+Ingruo, ingrui, ingruSre, to attack, lo fall upon.
-upon.

 Intueor, intuitus sum,
-intueri, to look with at-
+intueri, to look with attention.
-tention.

 Irascor, iratus, sum,
 irasci, to get angry.